-- This proposal intends to clarify that authorities must use submitted information when certain conditions are met, even if all of the required information has not been submitted, as the panel in United States--Steel Plate2 adjudicated.
+- This proposal intends to clarify that authorities must use submitted information when certain conditions are met, even if all of the required information has not been submitted, as the panel in United States--Steel Plate adjudicated.
 In this case, the authorities rejected the submitted data in its entirety, although the submitted data had been verified.
 The authorities contended that it may reject submitted and verified data where the respondent had not provided all the information that the authorities requested.
-The current text of Annex II.3, especially terms like "all information" and "shall be taken into account," lacks sufficient precision in this respect. - In addition, we also propose to add the concept of "germane to the investigation, not proven to be inaccurate" to clarify that the authorities must use the submitted information which is appropriately connected with the investigation and has not proven to be inaccurate. - Require the authorities to choose as "facts available" information from a secondary source that appropriately represent the situation of the prevailing state of the industry or the relevant market.
+The current text of Annex II.3, especially terms like "all information" and "should be taken into account," lacks sufficient precision in this respect. - In addition, we also propose to add the concept of "germane to the investigation, not proven to be inaccurate" to clarify that the authorities must use the submitted information which is appropriately connected with the investigation and has not proven to be inaccurate.